vsadilov/modelB/README.md

 - Too low: training very slow, may get stuck
 - AdamW adapts per-parameter learning rates, making it robust to this choice

-## Notes on Loss Scale

-If you switch to a larger vocabulary (SentencePiece), expect the loss scale to increase (e.g., baseline around `ln(vocab_size)`).
-Compare validation loss only within the same tokenizer settings.

 ## Model Results & Benchmarks

 Track your experiments here.
 The table shows example results from the provided configurations: